yousefelassal/quote-cron/README.md

 > Life is 10% what happens to you and 90% how you react to it.

 > Remember that the most valuable antiques are dear old friends.

+> We live in a society bloated with data yet starved for wisdom.
+We're connected 24/7, yet anxiety, fear, depression and loneliness are at an all-time high.
+We must course-correct.